General Education Requirements: 37 hoursFull Program Requirements

 Total: 120 hours

-Apply For A Bachelor of Arts in History Near Chicago
+Study For Your BA in History Near Chicago

 History students select one track on which to concentrate: United States History or Global History.
 In the senior year, students complete a two-semester capstone project consisting of an internship or thesis, which prepares them for careers that require critical research and writing skills and/or graduate-level study.